-You might have all the creative talent and all the time management skills in the world.
-But if you run out of money, the game's up.
+You might have talent and time management skills but if you run out of money, the game's up.
 Here's how to avoid that happening...

 Short of money but still under pressure to produce an amazing design?
 You won't be the first designer to struggle against financial odds, and you won't be the last.
 Follow these five simple steps that we've teased from the business brain of owner and creative director of Dirty Design, Charlotte Hockey-Berry, and you'll soon find you can wring more from what you've got than you thought possible...